This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Los Angeles is undeniably a big city and there are hundreds of things to do in LA.
 During my first visit I stuck to the Hollywood neighbourhood and did tours to fulfil my celebrity stalking needs.
 Take two, I visited with two friends.
 Although I am normally a solo traveller, I did prefer being with friends in Los Angeles.
-We were able to take Uber and Lyft across the city for reasonable prices when divided by three.
+We were able to take Uber and Lyft rides across the city for reasonable prices when divided by three.
 If I was alone, there were many things I inevitably would have missed out on, as it would have been too expensive to go solo.

 Anyway, between the two trips, I’ve ticked off a lot of items on my Los Angeles bucket list.
 But if you need some inspiration for things to do in LA, here are a few ideas to get you started.
 I think our itinerary was pretty perfect; the only thing missing was a day at Disney.
 Next time!